Back to Blogging, for Good this Time

 If you add the layoffs to the already controversial history Substack has it became a tipping point for me to take my content and run.
 I will be moving all of the articles and writing I have written on both Tablet Habit and Clicked here in due time.

-To me, building my own website seems like a much more sustainable and enjoyable way to write online than pushing myself to be a regular poster on Substack.
+To me, supporting Blot seems like a much more sustainable and enjoyable way to write online than pushing myself to be a regular poster on Substack.

 I am not a Journalist